Raphael Sealey

-Raphael Sealey (14 August 1927, Middlesbrough, England – 29 November 2013, Berkeley, California) was a classical scholar and ancient historian.
+Bertram Raphael Izod Sealey (14 August 1927, Middlesbrough, England – 29 November 2013, Berkeley, California) was a classical scholar and ancient historian.

+Education

-Sealey studied at University College, Oxford in England under George Cawkwell, receiving an M.A. from Oxford University in 1951.
+Sealey graduated from Oxford University in 1947, then served in the British Army for two years.
+He studied at University College, Oxford in England under George Cawkwell, receiving an M.A. from Oxford University in 1951.
+He continued his studies in Tübingen and Hamburg.

+Academic career

-Raphael Sealey was Professor of History at the University of California at Berkeley in California, United States, from 1967 to 2000, specialising in Ancient Greek history and law.
-On retirement, he became an Emeritus Professor.
+Raphael Sealey was Professor of History at the University of California at Berkeley from 1967 to 2000, specialising in Ancient Greek history and law.
 Before coming to Berkeley, he had taught at the University College of North Wales, at Queen Mary College, University of London, and at the State University of New York at Buffalo.